 - If you are away or unavailable, someone else may accept on your behalf, as long as they have the offer notice.

 - In addition, offers will be presented online at the CAO website, and you may record your acceptance online.

 - If you don't want to accept the offer you've received, then simply do nothing, and wait for Round 2 offers.

 Check out this video from CAO on the acceptance process:

-- CAO round-two offers will be available at 6am on August 31st.
+- CAO round-two offers will be available at after the reply deadline for round one offers.
 If you missed out on your choice of course in round one, you may now be offered a place on a higher preference course if a place becomes available, even if you have accepted an earlier offer.
 You can accept the new offer or simply ignore it.